xesco/castools/docs/CASFILE.md

 **`CAS HEADER`**
 An 8-byte delimiter pattern (`1F A6 DE BA CC 13 7D 74`) that marks the beginning of every block in a CAS file.
 These headers allow parsers to locate block boundaries by scanning for this magic number.
 The `CAS HEADER` is not part of the actual file data—it's purely a structural marker in the CAS container format.

+**Data block**
+A block containing the actual file content (as opposed to a file header block which contains metadata).
+For ASCII files, data blocks contain text.
+For BINARY and BASIC files, the data block contains a 6-byte address header followed by program data.

+**Data header**
+The 6-byte address structure at the beginning of BINARY and BASIC data blocks.
+Contains three 16-bit little-endian values: load address (where data will be loaded in memory), end address (end of data range), and execution address (where to start execution with `BLOAD ...,R`).
+The program data length is calculated as `end_address - load_address`.

+**8-byte alignment**
+A critical requirement of the CAS format: all blocks must start at offsets divisible by 8.
+Since `CAS HEADER`s are 8 bytes, this means they must appear at positions 0, 8, 16, 24, etc. When creating CAS files, data blocks are padded with zeros (BINARY/BASIC) or `0x1A` bytes (ASCII) to maintain this alignment.

 **File header block**
 The first block of every file in a CAS container.
-Contains a 10-byte type marker (identifying the file as ASCII, BASIC, or BINARY) followed by a 6-byte filename.
+Contains a 10-byte type marker (identifying the file as `ASCII`, `BASIC`, or `BINARY`) followed by a 6-byte filename.
 The MSX BIOS reads this block to determine how to process subsequent data blocks.

 **FSK (Frequency Shift Keying)**
 The audio encoding method used by MSX cassette tapes to convert digital bits into audio tones.
 Zero bits are encoded as 1200 Hz (1 cycle per bit), while one bits are encoded as 2400 Hz (2 cycles per bit).
 The MSX hardware detects these frequencies by measuring the time between zero-crossings of the audio waveform.